How to Know if Your Heart Can Handle Non-Cardiac Surgery

 If there are any concerns about your heart health, your doctor will order an electrocardiogram (ECG).
 This looks at your heart’s electrical pulses and signals in detail.

 Your doctor will ask you about any existing heart disease or about any other type of risk factors you might have.
-He or she will also check the results of the ECG.
+They will also check the results of the ECG.
 And of course, a physical exam will help uncover any physical abnormalities.
 These may include a heart murmur, irregular heart rhythm or a weak pulse.

 Finally, anyone over the age of 50 should have an extensive assessment of their medical history and a thorough medical exam.
 This is because of the increased risk during surgery that comes with age.

 By asking questions and actively communicating with all members of your treatment team, you become your best health advocate.
+It’s important to also extend the conversation to your next of kin or family members when having a conversation regarding surgery.
 Also, you will ensure that you will have the best possible outcome before, during and after any surgical procedures.